Applicants Previously Licensed in another State or Canada

 - Score reports of all previously taken national examinations in veterinary medicine, certified by the Veterinary Information Verifying Agency if scores were not already sent to the Minnesota Board of Veterinary Medicine at a past exam date.

-- Affidavits of two licensed practicing doctors of veterinary medicine residing in the United States or Canadian licensing jurisdiction in which the applicant is currently practicing, attesting that they are well acquainted with the applicant, that the applicant is a person of good moral character, and has been actively engaged in practicing or teaching in such jurisdiction for the period above prescribed.
+- Affidavits of two licensed practicing doctors of veterinary medicine that are not related to you, residing in the United States or Canadian licensing jurisdiction in which the applicant is currently practicing, attesting that they are well acquainted with the applicant, that the applicant is a person of good moral character, and has been actively engaged in practicing or teaching in such jurisdiction for the period above prescribed.
 Please have veterinarians include in their letter an active license number and state where currently practicing.
 Letters of reference are considered affidavits and therefore require a notarized signature on each letter.
-Notarized letters may be sent separately from the application form via mail to 2829 University Ave SE #401, Minneapolis, MN 55414.
+Notarized letters may be sent separately from the application form via mail to 335 Randolph Avenue, Suite 215, St. Paul, MN 55102.
 You may search for a notary using the Minnesota Secretary of State's notary website.
 Notaries do not need to be from Minnesota; they may be from any state.

 - State Jurisprudence exam (see details below)

 The Minnesota Jurisprudence Examination is a 50-question open book examination on the laws and rules governing the practice of veterinary medicine in Minnesota.
 An applicant is eligible to take the Jurisprudence examination when all other requirements for licensure have been submitted, including a passing score on the NAVLE (or NBE and CCT) examination and submission of fingerprints for the Criminal Background Check.
 You will receive a copy of the jurisprudence exam electronically at the email address you provided on your application.
 Hard copies are available by request.
 There is a two-hour time limit for taking the exam.
 Passing score for the jurisprudence exam is 90%.
+If an attempt is unsuccessful there will be a $50 fee to retake the exam and a different version of the exam will be sent to you.
+Applicants are allowed to take the exam up to 5 times.
 If special accommodations are needed for the exam, please reach out to the Board.